-How to Tell Your Boss You Are Grieving
+Talking to Your Boss

 Ask your employer how bereavement leave is classified within the company.

-A few employers don’t offer formal leave when grieving but allow employees to use accrued vacation or sick days.
+Some employers don’t offer formal leave when grieving but allow employees to use accrued vacation or sick days.
 Some employers offer to pay some time off, leaving the rest unpaid.

 Clarify bereavement leave status before taking time off.